ulflor/wavepacket/doc/tutorials/plotting.md

 * Under a Windows e.g., command line, you do not see a plot.
   You need to add an explicit `figure.show()` to open a new window containing the plot display.
 * Under Linux when, say, running Python in an xterm, you do not see a plot.
-  You should only get an empty window when typing `figure.show()`.
+  And you only get an empty window when typing `figure.show()`.
   Now it becomes interesting:
-    * You need to show the plot and add an event loop to have it displayed.
+    * You need to show the figure and add an event loop to get the plot displayed.
       Either type `plt.show(block=True)` to block Python execution until the plot window is closed, or type `plt.pause(<pause_in_seconds>)` to show the plot for some time before resuming execution.
       After the pause is over, the plot window stops being updated.
     * Depending on your Python installation, you may get no plot, but a warning about a non-interactive backend.
       So you need to install an interactive backend.
     * What should work most of the time is a GTK-based backend.
-      Install PyGObject with, e.g., `pip install PyGObject`.
-Probably Matplotlib will now use it as default.
+      Install PyGObject with `pip install PyGObject`.
+Matplotlib may already use it as default then.
-      If not, set the environment variable `export MPLBACKEND=GTK3Agg`.
+      If not, set the environment variable, `export MPLBACKEND=GTK3Agg`.
 Now you should finally get a plot display.
-* Other environments, such as PyCharm of VSCode plugins may have their own particular behavior.
+* Other environments, such as PyCharm of VSCode plugins, or MacOS may have their own particular behavior.

-If you managed to show a simple plot, we can go on plotting the real stuff.
+If you managed to show a simple plot, we can go on plotting real data.
 Wavepacket does not handle these behavior differences, so you typically have to `show()` the plot after plotting some wave function.